soulslike-routing/dsroute/README.md

 ## Features
 - [x] Big location image in background of location card (experiment with that, does it look good?)
+- [x] Design route display
-- [ ] Display current route (maybe horizontally below everything)
+- [ ] Actually display current route
-- [ ] Make route editable from route screen
+- [ ] Make route editable from route screen (maybe popup on click on action)
 - [ ] Soul counter
 - [ ] Character editor
 - [ ] Possibility to level character (spend souls)
 - [ ] Integrate npcs / merchants
+- [ ] Design settings area next to route display
 - [ ] Export as json
 - [ ] Load from json
 - [ ] Undo functionality